ev3dev-lang-java/template-project-gradle/README.md

 The Prerequisites to use this project are:

-- Your MINDSTORMS Brick needs to have installed latest `Stable Debian Jessie` version. http://www.ev3dev.org/downloads/
+- Your MINDSTORMS Brick needs to have installed latest `Snapshot Debian Stretch` version. https://oss.jfrog.org/list/oss-snapshot-local/org/ev3dev/brickstrap/
-- Your MINDSTORMS Brick needs to have installed `Oracle Java JRE 8`. http://ev3dev-lang-java.github.io/docs/support/getting_started/brick.html
 - Your MINDSTORMS Brick needs to be connected to the same LAN than your laptop. http://www.ev3dev.org/docs/getting-started/#step-5-set-up-a-network-connection

 Once you have all steps done, continue with the next section.